 - Seatbelts are the perfect accessory - A little wrinkle in your dress, tux or graduation gown is hardly worth not buckling up for.
 Buckling your seatbelt can save your life and keep you from getting seriously injured.
 Plus, it's the law!

-Find these tips and more at the State Farm Teen® Driver Safety website, and always encourage your teen to make positive choices while driving.
+Find these tips and more on the State Farm®teen driver safety page, and always encourage your teen to make positive choices while driving.

 State Farm® (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates) is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third party sites hyperlinked from this page.
 State Farm has no discretion to alter, update, or control the content on the hyperlinked, third party site.
 Access to third party sites is at the user's own risk, is being provided for informational purposes only and is not a solicitation to buy or sell any of the products which may be referenced on such third party sites.